nhurel/terraspec/README.md

 }
 ```

-### Mock data resource
+### Mock data source

-If your configuration contains `data` resource, you can mock their value by writing a `mock` resource in your spec file.
-A `mock` resource must have the exact same configuration block as the `data` resource.
-The data you want to return must be set in a `return` block.
+If your configuration contains data sources, you can mock their value by writing a `mock` block in your spec file.
+A `mock` block must have the exact same configuration block as the `data` block.
+The data you want to return must be set in a nested `return` block.

 Example :